 It is the World Cup, however, that has brought him most pain, with Argentina falling short of the big prize on multiple occasions despite boasting the best player on the planet in their ranks.

-Now, as Messi looks to make it fourth-time lucky in 2018, Goal looks back on his previous appearances in the world's biggest football extravaganza.
+Now, after Messi's fourth appearance at the tournament, Goal looks back on his previous appearances in the world's biggest football extravaganza.

 In an age before Twitter and instant viral updates, the name Lionel Messi was only just becoming familiar to the football world outside Spain back in 2006.

 Messi was just 18 going into his first World Cup, and rather than a starter the youngster was a wildcard pick in a team coached by Jose Pekerman and stacked with world-class talent.